-Kean and ILSE generate small quantities of waste classified as hazardous under state and Federal law.
-This material is generated as a result of research and some teaching lab activities.
+NJCSTM & ILSE generate small quantities of waste classified as hazardous under state and Federal law.
+This material is generated as a result of research activities in the STEM building.
 The management of chemical waste is regulated by several governmental agencies including the United States Environmental Protection Agency, the United States Department of Transportation, and the New Jersey Department of Environmental Protection (NJDEP).